HildaN-DS/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-A curated collection of machine learning projects showcasing data preprocessing, model development, evaluation, and deployment.
-Projects cover supervised and unsupervised learning using real-world datasets and best practices in the ML pipeline.
+Welcome to my Machine Learning Projects repository!

+Here you'll find a variety of projects that demonstrate practical applications of machine learning techniques — from data exploration and feature engineering to model selection, tuning, and performance evaluation.
+Each project includes clear documentation, code, and insights.